laurenostrowski/chronic_ephys_pipeline/README.md

 This notebook handles the initial preprocessing of neural data from SpikeGLX and OpenEphys as well as other simultaneous data streams (audio or pressure).

 Environment to use: **songprep**.
 This notebook and *2-curate_acoustics* rely on Zeke's pipeline <u>ceciestunepipe</u>.
-Ceciestunepipe handles loading and syncing neural and audio data, but is compatible with certain early versions of published packages that have since been updated.
+Ceciestunepipe handles loading and syncing neural and audio data, but requires certain early versions of published packages that have since been updated.
 The environment **songprep** is compatible with ceciestunepipe, and is therefore used for preprocessing steps, but should not be used for forward analyses.

 #### Errors you might encounter
 - **Number of edges in the syn ttl events of pattern and target don't match:** sy.sync_all will throw an error if streams are different lengths.
 For example, if the neuropixel comes unplugged during a recording session, NIDQ and WAV streams will be of the same length, different than the length of LFP and AP streams (see bird: z_c5o30_23, sess: 2023-08-12 for an example).
 This is because NIDQ contains a microphone channel that will continue recording even if the neuropixel data is disrupted.